-- Tender Offer Period: Rule 14e-1 requires that a tender offer generally be held open for at least 20 business days from the date tender offer documents are first sent to holders of the target securities, although tender offers for investment grade straight debt securities may be conducted in 7-10 business days if the tender information is disseminated in an expedited manner.1 Frequently, the consideration or other terms of the offer must be modified after launch due to insufficient tenders in response to the original offer.
+• Tender Offer Period: Rule 14e-1 requires that a tender offer generally be held open for at least 20 business days from the date tender offer documents are first sent to holders of the target securities, although tender offers for investment grade straight debt securities may be conducted in seven to 10 business days if the tender information is disseminated in an expedited manner.1 Frequently, the consideration or other terms of the offer must be modified after launch due to insufficient tenders in response to the original offer.
 Other amendments to the offer documents may also become necessary during the offer period, often due to events occurring subsequent to, and unforeseen, at launch.
-In such cases, the tender offer must remain open for at least 10 business days from the date of any change in (1) the percentage of securities being sought if greater than two percent of the original amount sought, (2) the consideration offered or (3) any dealer's soliciting fee.
+In such cases, the tender offer must remain open for at least 10 business days from the date of any change in (1) the percentage of securities being sought if greater than 2% of the original amount sought, (2) the consideration offered or (3) any dealer's soliciting fee.
 Any other material changes to the offer, or waiver of material conditions, require that the offer remain open for at least five business days thereafter.2 To be clear, any business days remaining on the originally scheduled tender offer period at the time of the amendment are typically counted toward these minimum periods.
-For example, a change in the offer's consideration when there are seven business days remaining on the tender offer would necessitate a three business day extension of the expiration date at the "back-end" of the tender offer. - Withdrawal Rights: Withdrawal rights are not required in tender offers for straight debt securities.
+For example, a change in the offer's consideration when there are seven business days remaining on the tender offer would necessitate a three business day extension of the expiration date at the "back-end" of the tender offer.

+- Withdrawal Rights: Withdrawal rights are not required in tender offers for straight debt securities.
 However, in tender offers that are made concurrently with a consent solicitation or include an early tender premium, withdrawal rights are usually granted.
 These rights typically expire at the same time as the rights to receive the consent or early tender consideration, typically after the first 10 business days.
 If a material change occurs during the tender offer or a material condition is waived after withdrawal rights have terminated, the rights are typically reinstated for holders who previously tendered their securities.
-The length of the reinstatement typically corresponds to the period that a tender offer is required to remain open (10 or five business days) following a change of the sort noted above.
+The length of the reinstatement usually corresponds to the period that a tender offer is required to remain open (10 or five business days) following a change of the sort noted above. - Extension: Any extension of a tender offer's duration must be made by press release or other public announcement by 9:00 a.m., Eastern Standard Time, on the business day following the previously scheduled expiration date of the tender offer.
+If an amendment to the offer terms or related disclosure is made prior to the expiration date, and the issuer determines that an extension is necessary so that the remaining offer period following the amendment will be at least five or 10 business days, then the announcement of the amendment and extension is usually made by 9:00 a.m.
+Eastern Standard Time on the next business day following the amendment.
+Any press release extending a tender offer must also disclose the approximate number of securities tendered to date.